 Once you are done with the two above processes, you must pay your visa fees, referring to the visa fee page of your application or the USCIS website for guidelines.

 Submit Your Application

 It’s crucial to know where to submit your application.
-To ensure that it is safely and accurately filed, one should submit their employment-based immigration visa application with the U.S. Citizenship and Immigration Services (USCIS), which will forward the petition to the National Visa Center.
+To ensure that it is safely and accurately filed, one should submit their employment-based immigration visa application with the USCIS, which will forward the petition to the National Visa Center.

 Schedule Your Interview Appointment

 There are usually two scheduled appointments—one for visa appointments and the other for a visa interview at the U.S. embassy or consulate.
 Be sure to have all the required information on hand, from the passport number to the immigrant visa number.

 This will require you to have all the documents needed, including your appointment confirmation page, one photograph, and a passport valid to travel to the United States.

 As soon as your visa is approved, it is usually ready to be collected from the pick-up location.